Sign up with EmailLog in

 Characteristics:

-- Trading volume is consistently high
+• Trading volume remains high

 Recommended Reading: Crypto Fear and Greed Index Explained